Laxative Abuse Treatment Center in St. Louis, MO

 McCallum Place is a nationally acclaimed eating disorder treatment center that has helped change the lives of individuals who struggle with laxative abuse.
-Proudly serving St. Louis, Missouri and Kansas City, McCallum Place is the premier provider of eating disorder treatment for adolescents and adults of all genders.
+Proudly serving St. Louis, Missouri, McCallum Place is the premier provider of eating disorder treatment for adolescents and adults of all genders.

 What is Laxative Abuse?